 The projects are all aligned with the curriculum and will support learning at school.

-As part of an involvement with the *Stem Ambassador Scheme we set up stemforstarters as a way, partly at least, of meeting this challenge with a growing collection of STEM projects that are readily available.
-Created once they can be used by anyone, anywhere, anytime.
-And when, hopefully, the problems caused by Covid 19 have receded stemforstarters will continue as a vibrant hub of STEM resources.
+Unfortunately the opportunities for young people to get involved with STEM, such as after school activities, science fairs and code clubs can be very limited.
+As part of an involvement with the *Stem Ambassador Scheme, stemforstarters was set up as a way of meeting this challenge with a growing collection of STEM projects that are readily available.
+Created once, they can be used by anyone, anywhere, anytime.

 * To find out more about Stem Ambassadors visit www.stem.org.uk